mitsuhiko/lucumr/2024/3/26/rust-cdo.rst

 before, the world keeps spinning on.

 So as of today: I collateralized `yaml-rust` by vendoring it in `insta`.
-It's now an amalgation of insta code and yaml-rust.
+It's now an amalgamation of insta code and yaml-rust.
 And by doing so, I successfully upgraded this junk tech debt to a perfect AAA.

 Who won?
 I think nobody really.